meguna/mff/README.md

 * change document titles according to page
 * change error message for "load more" to "no more to load" when there is no more to load
+* add maximum number of ingredients & ingredient groups (just in case)

+## Tasks to considers

 * testing with Jest
 * "baking" vs "cooking" filter
 * drag to change ingredient order
 * imperial / customary change! --> is this really necessary?
 * favicon
-* add maximum number of ingredients & ingredient groups (just in case)
 * FUN feature: color picker to choose a theme (replace --key-red in CSS) - forest green! etc.